 Born in Edmonton, Joe grew up in St. Albert.
 He graduated from the University of Alberta in 1995 with a Bachelor of Arts degree in criminology and a law degree (LL.B) in 1998.
 He has been practising as a lawyer since 1999.
-He was called to the bar in Alberta (1999) and the Northwest Territories (2008).
+He was called to the bar in Alberta (1999), the Northwest Territories (2008) and Nunavut (2018).

 Joe’s interest in a legal career was sparked early on, when he took a law class in high school; and while he was articling, he found that civil litigation intrigued him.
 “I enjoyed figuring out what was at the heart of a dispute – what were the facts, and when the facts weren’t lining up,” he recalls.
 “Figuring out exactly what happened, applying the law to what I thought had happened, and helping clients solve their problems – I enjoyed all of that.”